Tax Credits: Understanding disability

 - Case A: The claimant must have received higher rate short term or long term incapacity benefit, severe disablement allowance, employment and support allowance (ESA) or a limited capability for work credit for at least one day in the previous 182 days (the qualifying day).
 If they qualify because they are receiving (or have received) ESA or a limited capability for work credit (from 1 May 2012), there is a further condition.
 They must have been entitled to either ESA , that credit, statutory sick pay, or higher rate short-term incapacity benefit, long term incapacity benefit, severe disablement allowance, or income support (payable in accordance with paragraphs 10(1)(b) or 2(b), 11 or 12 of Part III Schedule 2 to the Income Support (General) Regulations 1987) for a period of 28 weeks preceding the qualifying day, which must comprise either one continuous period or two or more periods which are linked together.

-- Case B: The claimant must have received, on at least one day in the previous 182 days, the higher pensioner or disability premium in income support, income-based jobseeker's allowance, housing benefit or council tax benefit, or under a council tax reduction scheme.
+- Case B: The claimant must have received, on at least one day in the previous 182 days, the higher pensioner or disability premium in income support, income-based jobseeker's allowance, or housing benefit.

 - Case C: The claimant must currently receive disability living allowance (DLA), personal independence payment (PIP), armed forces independence payment (AFIP) or attendance allowance (AA).
 They can also qualify if you currently receive a mobility supplement or constant attendance allowance paid in conjunction with a war pension or industrial injuries disablement benefit.
 For the disability element only (not the severe disability element) any rate of DLA or PIP will qualify them.
 If their DLA, PIP, AFIP, AA, mobility supplement or constant attendance allowance stops the disability element will cease immediately.